mjtv128/finserv-demo/README.md

 - **Devin API** — sessions are created programmatically via the Devin API.
 One session for classification, a separate session per issue for the fix.
 - **GitHub** — Devin is connected to the repository via the Devin GitHub integration, giving it authenticated access to create branches and open PRs.
 All labels, comments, and status updates are written back to GitHub via the GitHub API.
 - **GitHub Actions** — the entire workflow is triggered and run inside GitHub Actions.
 No external infrastructure needed.
+- - **Slack** — real-time notifications are posted to a Slack channel at every stage of the pipeline.
+Engineers are kept in the loop without leaving Slack — from automation start, to classification results, to PR opened, to run complete summary.

 ---